top of page

 I Hated Them Until I Met Them: Loay Al-Shareef's Personal Story

+Grades 6-12.
 Loay Al-Shareef is a linguist, educator, and peace activist known for his efforts in promoting Arab-Jewish coexistence and combating misinformation.
 Raised in Saudi Arabia, he was taught anti-Israel and antisemitic narratives.
 However, after studying in France and living with a Jewish family, he realized that much of what he had been taught was false.
-This transformation led him to advocate for truth, fight Jew-hatred, and educate others about historical facts and shared Arab

 The Son of Hamas Exposes The Truth On Israel - Gaza: Mosab Hassan Yousef with Douglas Murray